MattTuccillo/MacroSets/README.md

 ## Explanation for `/ms icons`

-In this seciton I'll provide a visual example of the way the `/ms icons` affects the addon's functionality as well as an explanation for why it had to exist in the first place.
+In this section I'll provide a visual example of the way the `/ms icons` affects the addon's functionality as well as an explanation for why it had to exist in the first place.

+### Why it was necessary

+Due to the limitations of WOW's API I was unable to devise a method that would allow me to save the user's chosen icon, only the icon that is shown when the macro is placed on the action bar.
+My thinking was that the next best approach would be to manually set all icons to the default question mark icon so they would naturally retake the most fitting icon.
+Unfortunately, that would cause issues for people who choose specific icons for their macros.
+As a final solution I opted for the `#i` tag.
+It's a minor inconvenience however I implemented the toggle that would invert the flags rules so that if you are a person who prefers to use the dynamic icon 9 times out of 10, then you can pick the option that defaults to the dynamic icon.
+If you are a person who prefers to use their own chosen icon 9 times out of 10, then you can pick the option that defaults to the displayed icon when saved.
+I'm aware it's not as user friendly of a solution and I've supplied examples to provide a better understanding of the way it works but I did my best to handle this in as graceful a manner as I could while retaining functionality and customizability for the user.

 ### Example